zillow/webpack-stats-duplicates/README.md

 # webpack-stats-duplicates

 A utility for examining webpack stats.json files and looking for duplicate module imports.
+Inspired by [Webpack Visualizer](https://chrisbateman.github.io/webpack-visualizer/), an excellent tool for visualizing your webpack bundle.

 ## CLI